komapper/komapper.github.io/content/en/docs/Reference/annotation-processing.md

 This option specifies the suffix for the name of generated metamodel class.
 The default value is an empty string.

+### komapper.enumStrategy

+This option specifies the strategy for how to map the enum properties to database columns.
+The value can be either `name` or `ordinal`.
+The default value is `name`.

+Note that specification by `@KomapperEnum` takes precedence over this strategy.

+The possible values for the `komapper.enumStrategy` option are defined as follows:

+name
+: map the `name` property of `Enum` class to the string type column.

+ordinal
+: map the `ordinal` property of `Enum` class to the integer type column.

 ### komapper.namingStrategy